avikchaudhuri/flow-popl17-tutorial/README.md

 This will transform the code on-the-fly and execute it, printing out some results.
 (The necessary configuration is already in `.babelrc`.)

 Advanced type system features are illustrated via a series of examples under `src/`.
+We will also see how to write (or find) type declarations for external dependencies.

 To explore commands, run
 ```